civic-data-design-lab/16_11.S947/week11/11_PSET8_sliderMap.md

 4. Add an informative title and supplemental information to your visualization.

 ### Help and Hints

+Fields of relevance in **riyadh_traffic_voc.json** are:
+	* voc_am - volume over capacity in morning hours
+	* voc_md - volume over capacity at midday
+	* voc_pm - volume over capacity in evening hours
+	* voc_rd - volumn over capacity for rest of the day

 You can refer to the slider example made in class for this exercise.